 Sometimes we all need a little strength and courage, patience and compassion, which is what chanting to Durga can bring about.
 Durga is a representation of the divine feminine and mother goddess, who is particularly powerful and fiercely protective.

-- Chant this powerful mantra with Irina Verwer for courage and strength or a little bit more patience and compassion: Durga for strength and courage
+- Chant this powerful mantra with Irina Verwer: Durga for strength and courage

 More mantra and music on EkhartYoga

-David Lurey tells us why he's a fan of combining yoga and music and suggests 10 classes for you to try.
-Read more
+- David Lurey tells us why he’s a fan of combining yoga and music.
+He suggests 10 yoga classes with music for you to try.

-EkhartYoga members can find more classes with music, mantra and chanting, using the music / mantra filter under specific use on the classes page.
+- EkhartYoga members can find more classes with music, mantra and chanting.
+Select the music / mantra under the specific use filter on the classes page.